Urbi Pro | On-Premise | 2GIS Documentation

 • password: user password to connect to the PostgreSQL database.

-• key: key management service access settings.
+• keys: key management service access settings.

 • url: API URL of keys.api service for managing partners' keys to 2GIS services.
 Example: HTTP(S)://HOST.